MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/quickstart-resource-propagation.md

 ### [Azure portal](#tab/azure-portal)

-1. In the Azure portal, go to your Fleet resource.
+1. In the Azure portal, go to your Kubernetes Fleet resource.
 1. On the service menu, under **Fleet Resources**, select **Resource placements** > **Create**.
 1. Replace the placeholder values with the following YAML, and then select **Add**.